vicariousdrama/BoostZapper/docs/BotServer.md

 - A `zapEvent` fee is charge for for each user reply that is zapped by the bot.

 - The `time864` corresponds to the fee that is charged for each operational period of 864 seconds (1/100th or 1% of a day).

+The `excludeFromDirectMessages` section denotes any npubs for which direct messages should be ignored, and for which no direct messages should be sent to.
+For example, relay bots such as that from Nostr.wine

 ## Lightning Configuration